What are the other Names for this Condition? (Also known as/Synonyms)

 - Cold Urticaria is a form of physical urticaria that occurs following a known trigger, which is exposure to cold air or water in this case.
 Nevertheless, the exact reason for development of this skin condition is not well-understood.
 The skin rashes occur following the release of histamines in response to stimuli (in this case, exposure to cold conditions)

-- There are 2 main forms of Cold Urticaria - primary and secondary
+- There are two main forms of Cold Urticaria - primary and secondary

 - The primary form is known as Primary Cold Contact Urticaria and it develops following contact of skin with chilly air, cold water, or ice.
 The cause of this condition is unknown (or idiopathic)